 Seabirds and Marine - Europe and Central Asia

-What are Seabirds?
+What are seabirds?

 Imagine the ocean.
 What do you see?
 What do you hear?
 Would it not feel empty without seabirds?
 Seabirds are not just part of the scenery, they are an integral part of the ocean ecosystem.

 BirdLife is at the forefront of efforts to understand and tackle the threats to seabirds.
 Through our local expertise, we are responsible for delivering the IUCN Red List, the list of the most threatened species in the world.
-The BirdLife Partnership not only monitors and collects data in the marine environment, but also restores habitats to stabilise populations of seabirds at risk.
+The BirdLife partnership not only monitors and collects data in the marine environment, but also restores habitats to stabilise populations of seabirds at risk.
 Read about our international projects and local conservation actions.

-BirdLife Europe has also just launched the Seabird Task Force, a trained group of seabird bycatch mitigation experts who work alongside fishermen to develop and adapt cost effective solutions to the problem.
+BirdLife Europe has also launched the Seabird Task Force, a trained group of seabird bycatch mitigation experts who work alongside fishermen to develop and adapt cost effective solutions to the problem.